TED Web Chat

 Social media channels are an important vehicle for the Council to connect with a wider range of our community.
 It forms part of the channel shift and Transformation agenda, encouraging people to interact with the Council using digital means—which can deliver financial savings in interaction costs, or drive customers to use income-generating services.

 To be effective social media cannot be just the remit of the Communications team, but a tool available to all staff (with appropriate training and oversight).
-They are media which continue to grow and should be embraced by TDC as an organisation.
+These guidelines have been introduced to ensure appropriate, legal and effective use of social media as communication channels for Tendring District Council.

 These guidelines have been introduced to ensure appropriate, legal and effective use of social media as communication channels for Tendring District Council.